joostd/largeBlob-ssh-certificate/README.md

     make ssh

-To remove all SSH user key files and certificate
+To remove all SSH user key files and certificate:

     make clean

+To list the SSH keys and certificates stored on the securtiy key:

+    make list

-To restore all files from the security key
+To restore all files from the security key:

     make restore

-To destroy the SSH server
+To destroy the SSH server:

     make server_dn

-To delete the resident key and large blob from the security key
+To delete the resident key and large blob from the security key:

     make skclean